 Results Differ Across Different Industries

-However, for businesses in the creative industries, a 4 day work week is most probably for the better.
-As mentioned earlier, taking time off helps greatly in getting those creative juices flowing.
+However, for businesses in the creative industries, a 4 day work week might be for the better.
+Having a longer weekend may help greatly in getting those creative juices flowing.

 On the other hand, for businesses in the finance sector, a 4 day work week may have mixed results.
-The finance sector is notorious for having poor work life balance, even working on weekends.
+The finance sector is notorious for having long working hours and poor work life balance, even working on weekends.
 Hence, implementing a 4 day work week may not actually bring about much change to the lives of employees.
-Some may simply continue working as per usual, thus defeating the purpose of changing work arrangements in the company.
+Some may simply continue working as per usual, which defeats the purpose of providing flexible work arrangements in the company.

 Communication And Collaboration Challenges

-If companies allowed workers to choose their days off, then everyone would have different schedules, making it hard to arrange meetings or training programmes.
+If companies allowed workers to choose their days off, arranging for meetings or training programmes would be hard as everyone would have different schedules.
 This can become a problem when time-sensitive issues arise.
-Indeed, this working arrangement will require a lot of planning, increased coordination and communication.
+Indeed, a flexible working arrangement will require a lot of planning, increased coordination and communication.
 While the situation may improve over time, it will definitely take a while to get used to.
-In the adjustment period, be prepared for projects to move more slowly, and decision-making to slow down.
+In the adjustment period, be prepared for projects to move slower, and decision-making to slow down.

 Even though a shorter work week can enhance productivity for some employees, in certain circumstances, others may face a decrease in productivity.
 Employees may be understaffed on certain days and have a heavier workload, resulting in more stress and hence lower productivity.
 This then leads to fatigue and worse mental health, offsetting any benefits from the extra day off.
-In severe cases, employees may become dissatisfied with their company and leave.
+In severe cases, job satisfaction may suffer greatly and employee turnover rates may increase.

 Long Transition Period

-As mentioned earlier, a 4 day work week makes it hard to coordinate schedules, especially for customer-facing businesses.
+As mentioned earlier, a 4 day work week makes it hard to coordinate schedules, especially for client-facing roles.
 Management will have to take time to plan and figure out the best way to arrange employees’ schedules.
-Unfortunately, this results in a transition period, as employees will need to get used to their new working arrangements.
-During this time, productivity will decline, and much time and resources will have to be dedicated to the adjustment process.
+Productivity may decline during this transition period, as employees will need to get used to their new working arrangements.

 Decrease In Profitability

 With the long transition period and decreased productivity, it is no surprise that profitability will suffer as well.
 Workers may be more stressed due to the new work arrangement, resulting in a decline in their performance.
-Customers may also be put off by the long waiting times arising from the lack of coordination, and the business could lose potential sales.
-All of these factors collectively contribute to the decrease in sales, and thus overall profitability.
+Customers may also be put off by the long waiting times arising from the lack of coordination, and the business could lose potential sales and thus overall profitability.

 To Implement Or Not?